I detested school.

 Why couldn’t I learn a local dialect?

 I think my teachers were very frustrated in their profession as the lessons were very boring.
-I enjoyed certain classes as they were things I was interested in but I did not understand mathematics and science as they were not explained in terms that I could relate to.
+I enjoyed certain classes as they were things I was interested in but I did not understand mathematics and science as they weren’t explained in terms that I could relate to.

 Fear was the main motivator.